emberjs/data/ROADMAP.md

   - ⚠️ `npx warp-drive` setup workflow for configuring this
 - **Model-optional default story for presenting data**
   - ✅ Replacement of @ember-data/model with json schemas+types
-  - ✅ SchemaRecord which consumes them
+  - ✅ ReactiveResource which consumes them
 - **Context-preserving cacheable network requests*
   - ✅ Replacement of Adapter/Serializer with RequestManager
   - ✅ Replacement of buildURL mixin and example Adapters with request-utils